oat-sa/taohub-articles/forge/tao-2-6/code-changes-25-to-26.md

 ### Access Control

-The access control has been replaced by an abstraction that needs to implement the interface `tao_models_classes_accessControl_AccessControl`.\
+The access control has been replaced by an abstraction that needs to implement the interface `tao_models_classes_accessControl_AccessControl`.<br/>

 To test whenever the user has access to a functionality please use `tao_models_classes_accessControl_AclProxy::hasAccess($action, $controller, $extension, $parameters = array())`

 ### Extension Manifest